Free Book - External Exposure & Attack Surface Management for Dummies

 The need for attack surface analysis and management is universally recognized by security practitioners and vendors, but a critical point that may not be explicitly called out is that managing your attack surface isn’t something you should start doing only after you have implemented your security stack.
 Instead, it must be a foundational step that guides your security program and resource investments.

-Attackers are looking for the path of least resistance in your attack surface so that they can break into your high-value digital assets.
+Attackers are looking for the path of least resistance in your attack surface so that they can break and gain access to your high-value digital assets.
 To stay ahead, you have to think like an attacker too.
 That requires ongoing visibility of your attack surface, and there’s only one proven way to establish attack surface visibility: perform reconnaissance across your entire IT ecosystem, adopting an outside-in approach.

 With the full view of your attacker-exposed assets, you have a good foundation for evaluating your organizational risk and establishing an effective security program that allows you and your team to focus your resources on eliminating the highest priority risks for your business.